biotaphy/tutorials/_sphinx_config/tutorial/w5_split_occurrence_data.rst

 ================================================================
-Webinar 5: Split and merge occurrence data by species
+Tutorial 5: Split and merge occurrence data by species
 ================================================================

 Split one or more occurrence datasets by species.
 This tool will split a large dataset